haoxiangsnr/spiking-fullsubnet/README.md

 ![Spiking-FullSubNet](./project_image.png)

 We are proud to announce that Spiking-FullSubNet has emerged as the [winner of Intel N-DNS Challenge Track 1 (Algorithmic)](https://intel-ncl.atlassian.net/wiki/spaces/INRC/blog/2023/12/01/2027225099/INRC+Forum+12+12+2023.+Clairaudience+Intel+N-DNS+Challenge+Track+1+Algorithmic+Winner.).
 Please refer to our [brief write-up here](./Spiking-FullSubNet.pdf) for more details.

-## About This Repository

 This repository serves as the official home of the Spiking-FullSubNet implementation.
 Here, you will find:

 - A PyTorch-based implementation of the Spiking-FullSubNet model.
 - Scripts for training the model and evaluating its performance.
-- The pre-trained models in the `model_zoo` directory, ready to be further fine-tuned on the [Intel N-DNS dataset](https://github.com/IntelLabs/IntelNeuromorphicDNSChallenge#dataset).
+- The pre-trained models in the `model_zoo` directory, ready to be further fine-tuned on the other datasets.

+We are actively working on improving the documentation and fixing bugs.
+Please feel free to raise an issue or submit a pull request if you have suggestions for enhancements.

 ## Upcoming Detailed Paper